awsdocs/aws-private-ca-user-guide/doc_source/PcaPlanning.md

 This section describes how to prepare ACM Private CA for use before you create a private certificate authority \(CA\)\.
 It also explains the option to add revocation support through Online Certificate Status Protocol \(OCSP\) or a certificate revocation list \(CRL\)\.

 In addition, you should determine whether your organization prefers to host its private root CA credentials on premises rather than with AWS\.
 In that case, you need to set up and secure a self\-managed private PKI before using ACM Private CA\.
 In this scenario, you then create a subordinate CA in ACM Private CA backed by a parent CA outside of ACM Private CA\.
-For more information, see [Using a Root Authority Outside ACM Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PCACertInstall.html#InstallSubordinateExternal)\.
+For more information, see [Installing a subordinate CA certificate signed by an external parent CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PCACertInstall.html#InstallSubordinateExternal)\.

 **Topics**
 + [Setting up your AWS account and the AWS CLI](setup-aws.md)